 To visit the Gardens, House & Gallery, please book a ticket online before you arrive.
 The Stables, Plant Centre & Caffè + Gelato are free to enter.
 Summer Late openings take place every Wednesday evening (except 30th June, 22nd September)

 ‘Artists and the Garden: New Perspectives’ will explore the relationship between cultural production and the garden, across creative disciplines and media, from the 18th century until the present day.

-The conference ‘Artists and the Garden: New Perspectives’ is co-organised by the Hestercombe Gardens Trust and Kingston University, London, and takes place on Monday 24th and Tuesday 25th May 2021 at Hestercombe Gardens, Cheddon Fitzpaine, Taunton.
+The conference ‘Artists and the Garden: New Perspectives’ is co-organised by Hestercombe Gardens Trust and Kingston University, London, and takes place on Monday 27th and Tuesday 28th September 2021 at Hestercombe Gardens, Cheddon Fitzpaine, Taunton, Somerset, TA2 8LG.

 Registrations for the conference are now open - please use the 'Buy tickets' link.